wajihahmed/openam-auth-ct/README.md

 Auth module configuration:
 ==========================

-Now we have to load the RSA ClearTurst authentication module service into OpenAM and configure it.
+Now we have to load the RSA ClearTrust authentication module service into OpenAM and configure it.
 The auth module service is loaded from a OpenAM command line utility called as "ssoadm".
 In OpenAM the ssoadm utility is also exposed as ssoadm.jsp.